mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/clusters/attach-cluster/attach-eks-cluster/index.md

 1. Select the **Submit** button.

-<p class="message--note"><strong>NOTE: </strong>If a cluster has limited resources to deploy all the federated platform services, it will fail to stay attached in the Kommander UI.
+<p class="message--note"><strong>NOTE: </strong>If a cluster has limited resources to deploy all the federated platform services, it will fail to stay attached in the DKP UI.
 If this happens, ensure your system has sufficient resources for all pods.</p>

 ## Related information